aadarshsable/Darsh-s_Notes/101/BIO101/The Chemical Basis of Life/Membrane Structure and Function.md

 ---------------------
-## Passive Transport is diffusion across a mem
+## Passive Transport is diffusion across a membrane with no energy investment

+***Diffusion:***
+- The tendency for particles of any substance to spread out into the available space
+- Two or more subtances diffuse independenty of each other, i.e, each diffuses down its own concentration gradient
+- Because cell does not have to do work when molecules diffuse across its membrane, such movement is caled ***PASSIVE TRANSPORT***